Skip to main content

 2.4 URL Structure

-Keep URLs clean, short, and descriptive, like the ones below:
+Keep URLs clean, short, and descriptive.

-/loans/personal-loans
+• /loans/personal-loans

-/mortgages/home-purchase
+• /mortgages/home-purchase

-/savings/high-yield-savings
+• /savings/high-yield-savings

 2.5 Image Optimization